 Fire roasted salsa canning recipe using farm fresh tomatoes and poblano peppers, roasted on the grill for a delicious salsa that’s perfect for canning.

 I love tomato season and this year I made salsa.
 Fire roasted salsa that I canned.
 I used tomatoes and poblano peppers from the farm stand and roasted them on a hot grill until they were charred and blistered all over.
 I love the flavor of grilled tomatoes and peppers.
 Then you just peel off the skins, chop chop, add a bunch of good stuff to the pot and you’ve got fire roasted salsa.
 It’s perfect for canning to enjoy year round.

 I think canning is pretty easy, my neighbor taught me how to make and can strawberry jam years ago.
-She doesn’t use the boiling water method and neither do I. If you’re not comfortable with that, follow your canning instructions for a water bath.
-More on that later.
+She doesn’t use the boiling water method and neither do I. But she’s old school and you should use a hot water bath for safe canning purposes.

-There is a little science involved here so please use the amounts I suggest.
+There is a little science involved here for safe canning so please use the amounts suggested.
 All of my jars sealed within an hour and I am confidant that all is fine.
-Again, you certainly can process the jars in a boiling water bath for 15 minutes to be sure, if you’re worried.

 I didn’t wear gloves when I was handling the poblanos and jalapeños.
 Big mistake.
 My hands were burning, even under my nails, so wear gloves!
 I didn’t think they packed that much heat, but they do.
 Better safe than sorry.